 The OpenBSD source tree is constantly changing and improving, along with this fixes to common problems are often made and patches released to the public.
-These patches appear on the errata web page located at http://www.openbsd.org/errata.html, and are separated into categories.
+These patches appear on the errata web page, and are separated into categories.
 These categories correspond to patches that should be applied to different architectures or architecture independent patches.